-This is also a common myth that Machine learning always performs tasks on real-time basis.
-In fact, only the systems that are built for learning can actually perform in real-time basis.
-At a very high level, ML based technologies are developed to run a series of algorithm against data, and build useful models for organizations and systems to use based on the results of that analysis.
-Such models are meant to be used in real time for most of the part while learning and analysis that built those models is not used for real-time basis task performance.
+This is also a common myth that Machine learning always performs tasks on a real-time basis.
+Only the systems that are built for learning can perform on a real-time basis.
+At a very high level, ML-based technologies are developed to run a series of the algorithm against data and build useful models for organizations and systems to use based on the results of that analysis.
+Such models are meant to be used in real-time for most of the part while learning and analysis that built those models are not used for real-time basis task performance.

 Myth#4: Machine learning can be applied to perform any task

-This is another myth among the people interested about this emerging technology.
+This is another myth among the people interested in this emerging technology.
 Though, at present times machine learning can be only applied to a task where a large number of input data sets exists or can be potentially captured by the algorithms.
 Machine learning cannot be applied to every task where sufficient data sets are not available.
 As per the well-known publications, “the problem could be bigger when you search at areas where data is difficult to get your hands on.
 However, now many companies are trying to overcome this bottleneck of the requirement of large amounts of data collection and analysis for machine learning algorithms and trying to develop with fewer training data set to develop feasible models.

 Myth#5: Only highly skilled data scientists can use machine learning

 This is one of the biggest myths about machine learning that only highly skilled professionals or data scientists can use this technology.
-Though, it is true that owing to complex science of machine learning and further constant evolving it is quite difficult to understand, hence till now only major technology companies and enterprises are taking the advantage of this technology.
+Though it is true that owing to the complex science of machine learning and further constant evolving it is quite difficult to understand, hence till now only major technology companies and enterprises are taking the advantage of this technology.